CompuServe: Custom portals

-Closure of forums

-CompuServe announced in November 2017 that the CompuServe Forums would be shut down on December 15, 2017.
-The closure came more than 36 years after the CompuServe Forums had begun in 1981.
-Some moved to Forumania or elsewhere.

 CompuServe GUIs

-Over time, there were several graphical user interfaces written for accessing CompuServe.
-Unlike what AOL gave for free, The New York Times wrote about them "which Compuserve ought to give away, but does not."
+Over time, there were several graphical user interfaces developed for accessing CompuServe.
+Unlike what AOL gave for free, The New York Times wrote about them "which Compuserve ought to give away, but does not".
 Among their names were WinCIM, TapCIS and NavCIS.

 At a time when subscribers paid for timed access (as well as long-distance calls in some countries) and had to spend time online reading and replying to messages, their goal was to bypass CompuServe's WinCim interface, and streamline sending all pre-written email and forum postings that the user had written offline, then receiving new messages, downloading requested files, and logging off CompuServe.

 TapCIS

 TapCIS (The Access Program for the Compuserve Information Service) was an automated MS-DOS-based software application that sped up access to, and management of, CompuServe email accounts and forum memberships for PC users from 1981 until 2004 when advances in CompuServe technology rendered it obsolete.
 It was described as "archaic-looking (but) .. remains a powerful tool for accessing CompuServe forums."

-TapCIS was written in Borland's Turbo Pascal by Howard Benner, a marketing executive from Wilmington, Delaware, who joined CompuServe in 1981 and died of melanoma in June 1990, aged 44.
+TapCIS was written in Borland's Turbo Pascal code by Howard Benner, a marketing executive from Wilmington, Delaware, who joined CompuServe in 1981.
 The software, which was shareware and retailed at US$79, had a community of users who continued to maintain their own website.

-Since it was able to issue administrative commands, TapCIS was the preferred tool for dozens of CompuServe system operators (SysOps).
+Since it was able to issue administrative commands, TapCIS was the preferred program for dozens of CompuServe system operators (sysops).